oceanprotocol/docs/developers/ocean-cli/install.md

 <figure><img src="../../.gitbook/assets/cli/usage.png" alt=""><figcaption>Available CLI commands & options</figcaption></figure>

 With the Ocean CLI successfully installed and configured, you're ready to dive into its capabilities and unlock the full potential of Ocean Protocol.
-If you encounter any issues during the setup process or have questions, feel free to seek assistance from our [support](https://discord.com/invite/TnXjkR5) team. 🌊
+If you encounter any issues during the setup process or have questions, feel free to seek assistance from the [support](https://discord.com/invite/TnXjkR5) team. 🌊